A Beginner’s Guide to Machine Learning and Artificial Intelligence

-While there was some progress in between 1960 and 1989--such as the “nearest neighbor” algorithm that allowed computers to recognize patterns as well as Gerald Dejong’s Explanation Based Learning which enabled computers to analyze training data and create a general rule from it in 1981--things didn’t start really heating up until the 1990s, when when a paradigm shift occurred in the field, shifting focus off of knowledge and onto data.
-This is when scientists essentially start creating programs for computers to analyze large amounts of data and “learn” from the results and modern machine learning is born.
+While there was some progress between 1960 and 1989--such as the “nearest neighbor” algorithm that allowed computers to recognize patterns as well as Gerald Dejong’s Explanation Based Learning which enabled computers to analyze training data and create a general rule from it in 1981--things didn’t start to really heat up until the 1990s, when a paradigm shift occurred in the field, shifting focus off of knowledge and onto data.
+This is when scientists essentially started creating programs for computers to analyze large amounts of data and “learn” from the results and modern machine learning was born.
 Indeed, one the most significant developments occurred in 1997 when IBM’s Deep Blue became the first chess-playing program to beat a reigning world chess champion at both a game and a chess match.

 Because Hinton’s postdoc students have all gone on to lead AI labs at Apple, Facebook and OpenAi, it should come as no surprise that in 2014, Facebook developed DeepFace, an algorithm capable of recognizing or verifying individuals on photos the same way humans can.
 And in 2015, Amazon not only launched its own machine learning platform, but Microsoft also launched its open-source Deep Learning Toolkit, which efficiently distributes machine learning problems across multiple computers.
 This tool kit allows almost anyone with a laptop and an Internet connection to become a machine learning expert, moving us one step closer to the democratization of machine learning.